connexcs/docs/docs/anyedge/anyedge.md

  - Search the Contact header field for the occurrences of RFC1918 / RFC6598 addresses
  - Use the "received" test: "address in Via" is compared against the source IP address used for signaling
- - Search the top most VIA for the occurrences of RFC1918 / RFC6598 addresses
+ - Search the top-most VIA for the occurrences of RFC1918 / RFC6598 addresses
  - Search the SDP for the occurrences of RFC1918 / RFC6598 addresses
  - Test if the source port is different from the "port in Via"
  - Compare the "address in Contact" against the source IP address used for signaling